Figuring Out the Old City

 in a sandy beach area.
 Koum Kapi and Sabbionera both mean Gate of Sand.
 The gate itself was destroyed to make it easier for cars to enter the city and most of the sand has been covered by buildings, both old and new.
 The waterfront which is closed to automobile traffic, is one cafe after another and is where most of the young people of Chania hang out.

 From the hole in the wall that used to be the Gate of Sand, Minoos street runs south towards the new city.
 To the west is a maze of small streets and houses which used to be the red light district of Chania, the largest such area in Crete.
 In fact it is still the red light district of Chania.
-If you are nervous
+If

 about wandering around a neighborhood of brothels then turn right on Drakoloulou Street and that will take you all the way back to Venizelos Square, though it will have changed names to Sifaka and Karaoli-Dimitriou by then.
 This large neighborhood is called Splantzia and used to be the Turkish part of Chania.
 Its a maze of narrow streets and interesting houses, many built in the ruins of more ancient structures and a fun place to get lost in.
 The centerpiece of the neighborhood is Splantzia Square